while-basic/celaya/docs/windows.md

     - *server.log* contains the most recent server logs
     - *upgrade.log* contains log output for upgrades
 - `explorer %LOCALAPPDATA%\Programs\Ollama` contains the binaries (The installer adds this to your user PATH)
-- `explorer %HOMEPATH%\.ollama` contains models and configuration
+- `explorer %HOMEPATH%\.celaya` contains models and configuration

 ## Uninstall